-Regarding the choice of state space, we are only limited by the tightness criteria available to us.
-We consider the space of continuous functions~$C(\KK\colon\bR)$, where~$\KK$ is a compact subset of~$\bR^d$, therefore covering infinite-dimensional processes living in~$C \big ([0,1] \colon C([0,1]\colon\bR) \big)$ for instance.
-Indeed, relatively to the classical discretisation and approximation argument, the weak convergence approach has proved efficient in deriving LDPs in such spaces.
-Nevertheless, in the framework of stochastic (partial differential) equations, pathwise uniqueness is a necessary and sometimes tricky condition, while in this paper the difficulty lies elsewhere.
+In the framework of stochastic (partial differential) equations, pathwise uniqueness is a necessary and sometimes tricky condition, while in this paper the difficulty lies elsewhere.
 Here, we must consider the convergence in distribution of a family of processes where the stochastic integration takes place with respect to a \emph{shifted} white noise, such as~$W^u(\D x)=W(\D x) + \int u(x) \dx$.
 Hence, after replacing~$W(\D x)$ by~$W^u(\D x)$ in the multiple stochastic integrals, the terms of the decomposition~\eqref{eq:WCE} are not independent any longer, and developing~$W^{u}(\D x_1) \cdots W^{u}(\D x_n)$ generates~$2^n$ multiple integrals.
 We then classify and analyse these new integrals in order to obtain the necessary estimates.